Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 - How water temperature affects extraction

-In the fourth week, we will venture over to the sweeter side of using herbs where we’ll explore a variety of sweet preparations and tackle some sugar, preservation, and shelf-life topics as well.
+In session four, we will venture over to the sweeter side of using herbs where we’ll explore a variety of sweet preparations and tackle some sugar, preservation, and shelf-life topics as well.
 We’ll also have our second herbalist interview with Appalachian folk herbalist Phyllis Light as well.

 We will cover:

 - Our plant’s constituents, actions, energetics, tastes, and sustainability concerns

 - The difference between herbal teas and herbal infusions

 - How to make two different strengths of herbal syrup and how to preserve them